Celebrating Unfinished Projects

 Sometimes we start a writing (or knitting) project that is beyond our abilities and it hurts to step back from it, especially if it a holy grail project or has personal significance.
 It makes it sting all the more when we can't make it work.
 Setting it aside doesn't mean you've failed.
 It means you want to grow your talent to the point where you can do the project justice.
 And I will finish those socks!

-Unfinished project type 3 – I fell out of love with it
+Unfinished Project Type Three – I fell out of love with it

 It now sits like this on my bedside table, staring at me.
 I am determined to love it again, but right now I don't.